Jacquetta of Luxembourg: Wars of the Roses

-Following Edward IV's victory at Towton, Jacquetta's daughter Elizabeth was now Queen of England.
+Edward IV's victory at Towton in 1461 allowed him to secure the English throne for himself.
+In 1464 he married Jacquetta's daughter Elizabeth, who then became the Queen of England.
 The Woodvilles rose to great prominence and power, through Elizabeth's influence.
 Jacquetta's husband Richard was created Earl Rivers and appointed Lord High Treasurer in March 1466.
 Jacquetta found rich and influential spouses for her children and helped her grandchildren achieve high posts.
 She arranged for her 20-year-old son, John, to marry the widowed and very rich Katherine Neville, Duchess of Norfolk, who was at least 45 years older than John.
 The rise of the Woodvilles created widespread hostility among the Yorkists, including Warwick and the king's brothers George and Richard, who were being displaced in the king's favour by the former Lancastrians.

 In 1469, Warwick openly broke with Edward IV and temporarily deposed him.
 Earl Rivers and his son John were captured and executed by Warwick on 12 August at Kenilworth.
 Jacquetta survived her husband by three years and died in 1472, at about 56 years of age.